Follow our step-by-step guides to help you get up and running with EE.

 The tips below may help:

 - Internal cards on laptops.
 Try turning the wireless switch on the laptop off for a few seconds, then back on.

 - USB wireless adaptors.
 Unplug the wireless adaptor for 20 seconds, then plug it back in.

 - Apple AirPort.
 Click the wireless fan, and select turn AirPort off, wait a few seconds, then click turn AirPort on.

 If you're using an inbuilt wireless adaptor, it may help to contact the manufacturer to see if any driver updates are available.
-These might improve wireless connectivity.
+These might improve wireless connectivity and even performance.

 If you're using wireless software on your computer that's not provided by Windows or Apple this may be the cause of the intermittent connection problem.
 We suggest you use Windows or Apple software to manage your wireless connection, and disable the third party wireless software.
 The manufacturer of your computer should be able to assist with this, if you're unable to locate an option to disable the software.

 If you have older wireless devices connected to your router, these can cause the speed of your wireless connection to reduce.

 Try turning off older devices as a test, then restart your router and see if the wireless performance improves.